epfl-ada/ada-2021-project-the-data-collectivists/README.md

 ### Data

 [Quotebank](https://zenodo.org/record/4277311#.YYqEUGXPxb8), an open corpus of 178 million quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published between 2008 and 2020.
-[TO_DO]
+To narrow down our study, we will focus on the time period between 2016 and 2020, an interval where major political events shaped the way far-right extremism is spreading in the media, while limiting the size of the dataset.
+In order to build our timeline, we plan on using the Washington Post study of the CSIS database **[[1]](#bibliography)** that lists major right-wing extremist incidents that happened between 1994 and 2021.
+This will allow us to study the correlation between the rise of these attacks and the normalization of hate speech in the media.
+Moreover, we will also need to define what is and how to discriminate hate speech.
+This

 <!-- METHODS -->
 ## Methods

 Our pipeline is designed in 3 majors steps.
-We first extract the **178 millions** quotations-speakers pairs from the [Quotebank](https://zenodo.org/record/4277311#.YYqEUGXPxb8) dataset.
-Then, preprocessing the extracted data is a must if we consider performing a correct and non-biased (or less possible at least) analysis.
-Finally, it make use of **Natural Language
-Processing** (NLP) models such as to tackle our problematic.
+We first [extract](#data-extraction-and-exploration) the corresponding datasets unprocessed for data exploration.
+A preliminary analysis of the data has led us to the [preprocessing](#preprocessing) rules we established to only keep relevent data for our study.
+The actual study is divided in multiple approaches.
+The first of which is a quantitative study of the number of occurences of certain expressions to better build a timeline, putting it in perspective with major political events that shaped the far-right speech spread (Donald Trump presidency, the Charlottesville terrorist attack...).
+For our second approach, we are interested in looking at a more qualitative approach, where we actually look at the content of each quote.
+Using Natural Language Processing (NLP) techniques, some related papers built datasets and models able to predict the hatefulness of a sentence **[[2]](#bibliography)**.
+This would allow us to get a set of keywords and a way to include context for the determination of the "hatefulness" of a quote.
+Our plan is to use some of the techniques described in the available litterature **ESSAYER DE FAIRE CA POUR LE RENDU SUR UN PETIT SAMPLE** to get a global trend related to po

-### Data Extraction
+### Data Extraction and Exploration

-[TO DO]
+With an initial analysis, we identified several interesting values for the dataset, orienting our choices for the preprocessing step:

 ### Preprocessing

+To clean the dataset, we

 * Remove news outlets relaying less than 100 quotes that do not contribute to reflecting global trends.
 * Remove quotes with low numOccurences